Banking Checking Accounts

 In addition to its Cash Account, Wealthfront also offers other financial products, including an investment account and the option to access a portfolio line of credit.
 The company also offers a variety of financial planning tools to help you reach your goals, whether you're interested in padding your retirement account or saving for an upcoming vacation.

 With a Wealthfront investment account, you can invest on autopilot with Wealthfront's robo-advisor tool.
 To get started, you simply answer a few questions about your risk tolerance and goals, and Wealthfront will build a customized portfolio of low-cost ETFs based on the information you provide.
-It offers relatively low management fees and convenient features like tax-loss harvesting and automatic rebalancing, which could make it a good choice for investors who prefer a hands-off approach to portfolio management.

-Alternatives to Wealthfront
+Alternatives to consider

 If Wealthfront doesn’t sound right for you, there are other options.

-SoFi, for example, offers a checking and savings account with a 4.60% APY with direct deposit.3 SoFi also offers automated investing, loans, and other financial products, and a membership that provides assistance with financial planning and other perks.
+SoFi, for example, offers a checking and savings account with up to a 4.60% APY with direct deposit.3 SoFi also offers automated investing, loans, and other financial products, and a membership that provides assistance with financial planning and other perks.

 Visit SoFi or learn more in our SoFi Checking and Savings review.

-Visit Betterment or learn more in our Betterment review.
+Learn more in our Betterment review.

-• Up to $8 million in FDIC insurance
+Up to $8 million in FDIC insurance